 Hiring a virtual bookkeeper means that you will always pay less because they don’t have to pay as much to rent their virtual offices.
 Most will actually work from home, so they are not going to be charging higher to cover building maintenance fees or furniture, either.
 What you get is better technology and services because what you pay goes straight to the virtual bookkeeper, minus the usual essentials like taxes.
 You will also be able to draw from a much larger talent pool of applicants.
 This is because a virtual bookkeeper can work from anywhere in the world.

-The Top Virtual Bookkeeping Services
+Top Virtual Bookkeeping Companies

 1. EcomBalance